What is a Will? – A simple to follow guide

 I joined Goughs in September 2022 as a Trainee Solicitor.

-Prior to Goughs, I worked as an Assistant Company Secretary for three years then completed the Graduate Diploma in Law before working as a Paralegal in both Education and Private Client whilst studying the Legal Practice Course on a part-time basis.
+Prior to Goughs, I worked as an Assistant Company Secretary for three years then completed the Graduate Diploma in Law before working as a Paralegal in both Education and Private Client.

-In my spare time I enjoy baking for friends and family, going to the gym and exploring the local area.
-My friendly cat Bruce also keeps me busy.
+In my spare time I enjoy baking for friends and family, going to the gym and eating my way through the local area, one slice of cake at a time.
+My cat Bruce also keeps me busy.

 Related Content